- Departments & Services H-Z

 Learn.
 Inform.
 Network.
 Know.
 (L.I.N.K.)

 The Merced County Probation Department operates an after-school program for youth who are referred and are ranked by the risk assessment tool as moderate to high risk.
 The L.I.N.K (Learn.
 Inform.
 Network.
 Know.) program allows for youth to LEARN life skills, get INFORMed about available resources within the community, NETWORK with positive mentors which gives them the KNOWledge they need to be successful in the future.
-This is an incentive based program that is held at Atwater Valley Community School.
+This is an incentive based program that is currently being held virtually.
 Participants receive independent living skills, employment assistance, anger management classes, substance abuse counseling, sports training, Moral Reconation Therapy (MRT), and more.
 A Deputy Probation Officer is the main facilitator of the program providing direct oversight; however, a host of treatment providers are brought in to provide the aforementioned services.

 DoWITH (an Aspiranet Program)